 The final phase consisted of woodworking and leatherworking – the handle and the scabbard.
 Regarding the handle, the original sword had no traces of the handle; however, several swords of the subtype O1 have relatively well preserved oval handles of wood, including swords from Kaldárhöfði, Eriskay or Rossebø.
 The wooden handle was then covered with leather for a better grip; the application of the leather corresponds to the Androshchuk type I: “grips with oval-shaped cross-section, made of wood; in some cases there are traces of leather and linen wrapped around the grip” (Androshchuk 2014: 104).
 When the handle was done, the sword was finished.
 It weighs 1280 grams; the balance point of the sword is placed 15 cm from the lower guard.

 The core of the scabbard was made of two sheets of spruce wood covered with cow leather decorated with raised lines and mouth.
 Each wooden sheet is less than 5 mm thick, which seems to be a thickness of some preserved pieces (Androshchuk 2014: 43).
 The leather was sewn on the inner side and was stained in the end.
 The baldric can be suspended thanks to the ash wood bridge-like slide with animal head terminals, which is attached to the scabbard by twisted yarn.
-Such a method is highly dubious, but possible, if the extent of our knowledge about Viking Age suspension methods are taken in account.
+Such a method is highly dubious, but possible, if the extent of our knowledge about Viking Age suspension methods is taken in account.
 Basically, two main methods are known:

 slider method.
 This method seems to be typical for Pre-Viking and Viking Age Scandinavia and England.
 The scabbard has only one fixed point; the baldic goes through the slider that is placed on the front side of the scabbard, longitudinally positioned a bit below the mouth.
 The slider can be integral part of the scabbard (for example Broomfield, Wickhambreux), or it can be separate and fitted to the scabbard.
 Fitted sliders could be made of metal, horn, antler or wood, and could be placed under the leather cover (York, Gloucester) or onto it (Valsgärde).
 No preserved slider from the Viking Age is known; however, short longitudinal slits in the leather for letting a baldric pass through were observed during the examination of English scabbards (Androshchuk 2014: 105; Mould et al. 2003: 3355-3366).